YouTube flagged your video for using background music? Here are some common reasons why.

 I’m not going to spend much time on this one.
 Suffice to say, the Recording Industry Association of America certainly does not see this as a good excuse suing people left and right for using illegal file sharing.
 Yet again, you need to secure the permission of the copyright owner to be perfectly sure you are not infringing.
 The fact that someone uploaded the track to the file-sharing site does NOT substitute for the permission.

-Myth 3: If I use the music in a non-commercial or non-profit video I can use it for free
+Myth 3: If I use the music in a non-commercial video I can use it for free

 If you’re not making money from your film or video, it does not automatically mean the copyright holder is going to share your passion.
 Even though, many artists, labels, and publishers may be willing to offer you better licensing (or even a free license) to contribute to your cause, you still need to ask first.

-Myth 4: If I purchase commercial music I can use it for anything I want
+Myth 4: If I purchased music I can use it for anything I want

-If you purchase CDs or download commercial music from iTunes, that does not make you the owner of the music and does not give you any additional rights on top of merely listening to it for your enjoyment.
+If you purchased a CD or downloaded legally from iTunes, this does not make you the owner of the music and does not give you any additional rights on top of merely listening to it for your own enjoyment.
 The rules are especially strict (and very much enforceable) if you’re going to use the music in any business related context.

 Myth 5: Royalty Free Music is copyright free